Google My Business- What is it and Where Do I Start?

-Reviews are what make the Google+ world go round.
-You have got customers out there and you need to ask them to review – don’t be shy.
+Reviews are what sets your GMB apart from competitors.
+You have got customers out there, and you need to ask them to review – don’t be shy.
 Embrace this opportunity to let all the hard work you put into your business and customer service work for you again!

 The unfortunate reality is that human beings have a better recall of negative memories compared to positive memories, this phenomenon is known as negativity bias.
 This means that the loudest ones are always going to be the unhappy ones, it is human nature to want to tell the world about a bad experience but not bother when it is good.